ParagonLight/dissector/README.md

 # Dissector

-Understanding behaviors of convolutional neural networks on image classification
+Understanding behaviors of convolutional neural networks on image classification.

 **This repo covers the implementation of the following ICSE 2020 paper:**